PyBotDevs/isobot-old/README.md

 ![](https://github.com/PyBotDevs/isobot-python/blob/main/imgs/Screenshot_20220406_084517.png)

-Also is in the first lines of the code.
+The 'ids' array is in the first lines of the code.

 # How to install
 To install for windows, simply run windows_installer.bat.